Canadian police start arresting protesters in Ottawa | Law-Order

 With police and the government facing accusations that they let the protests gain strength and spread, Trudeau on Monday invoked Canada's Emergencies Act, giving law enforcement extraordinary authority to declare the blockades illegal, tow away trucks, arrest the drivers, suspend their licenses and freeze their bank accounts.

+The emergency law also enabled law enforcement authorities to compel tow truck companies to assist.
+Ottawa police said earlier that they couldn't find tow truck drivers willing to help because they either sympathised with the movement or feared retaliation.

+As police worked to dismantle the siege, Pat King, one of the protest leaders in Ottawa, told truckers, “Please say peaceful,'' while also threatening the livelihoods of the tow truck drivers.

-Ottawa police made it clear on Thursday they were preparing to end the protest and remove the more than 300 trucks, with the city's interim police chief warning: “Action is imminent.”
-The operation Friday in Ottawa began in the morning with police methodically arresting protesters a few blocks from Parliament Hill, the heart of protest zone, where trucks were parked shoulder to shoulder.
+“You are committing career suicide,” King warned on Facebook.
+“We know where the trucks came from.”
+Ottawa police had made it clear on Thursday they were preparing to end the protest and remove the more than 300 trucks, with the city's interim police chief warning: “Action is imminent.”
+The operation Friday in Ottawa began in the morning with police arresting protesters a few blocks from Parliament Hill, the heart of protest zone, where trucks were parked shoulder to shoulder.
 Some officers carried automatic weapons and wore tactical unit uniforms.

+Even as the operation unfolded, police issued yet another round of warnings to the truckers, giving them a last chance to leave.

 Not long after the arrests began, at least one big rig pulled away near the front of Parliament.